zachvalenta/notes-sw/system/distributed.md

 * on having more than one primary 📙 Bradshaw [243]
 * locks for task, Shedlock https://www.thoughtworks.com/radar/languages-and-frameworks?blipid=202203061

+## VSR

+🗄️ `dbms.md` TigerBeetle

+= viewstamped replication
+> If you have not heard of VSR, don't worry: Paxos and Raft have been the consensus protocols people use.
+Joran Dirk Greef, the author of TigerBeetle, a fast and robust financial accounting database, has only recently popularized VSR.
+One of the great features of VSR is that its essential operation is relatively easy to grasp, whereas Paxos and Raft are notoriously complex. 📙 Enberg latency

+## Paxos

 ## Raft

 * _leader election_: Raft algorithm https://www.micahlerner.com/2020/05/08/understanding-raft-consensus.html Paxos https://news.ycombinator.com/item?id=24906225